The key benefits of MBA education

 As part of the research, a number of MBA participants took part in the experiment over a 1-year period, alongside other participants enrolled on a psychology research program and non-students as control groups.

-On top of the changes to SE, EI and LoC, the research also observed a significant increase in locus of control-internality (LoC-I), referring to the belief that consequences of events are a result of one’s own behavior, and a general increase in locus of control-powerful others (LoC-P), referring to the belief that outcomes in life are determined by those more powerful than oneself.
+On top of the changes to SE, EI and LoC, the research also observed a significant increase in locus of control-internality (LoC-I), referring to the belief that consequences of events are a result of one’s own behaviour, and a general increase in locus of control-powerful others (LoC-P), referring to the belief that outcomes in life are determined by those more powerful than oneself.

 Associate Professor Kuah noted, “It is plausible that the MBA program is the causative factor in the psychological changes, given that the same results were not observed in our control groups.”
 This implies that: